-During the year ended December 31, 2020, loans totaling approximately \$1.275 billion were amended to allow for the deferment of principal payments, and in some cases interest, generally for periods of three months.
+During the years ended December 31, 2021 and 2020, loans totaling approximately \$1.275 billion and \$2.0 million, respectively, were amended to allow for the deferment of principal payments, and in some cases interest, generally for periods of three months.
 These restructurings were not treated as TDRs in accordance with Section 4013 of the CARES Act.
-As of December 31, 2020, deferral periods had ended for 71% of this population, and the remaining loans were current with respect to regularly scheduled principal and interest payments.
+As of December 31, 2021 and 2020, active deferrals were \$9 million and \$169 million, respectively.
+The remaining loans were current with respect to regularly scheduled principal and interest payments.